What you eat affects your mouth not only by building healthier teeth and gums, but also by helping prevent tooth decay and gum disease.

+Mom said it when you were in grade school, and she was right on this one: Drinking milk builds strong bones and teeth.
 Calcium is vital in childhood and through your teens, when teeth are formed, but the value of this nutrient doesn't stop once you get your wisdom teeth.
+A diet with adequate calcium may prevent against tooth decay, says Dr. Leonard Anglis, DDS.
 When a diet is low in calcium, as a majority of Americans' diets are, the body leeches the mineral from teeth and bones, which can increase your risk of tooth decay and the incidence of cavities.
 A study that appeared in the Journal of Periodontology found that those who have a calcium intake of less than 500 mg, or about half the recommended dietary allowance, were almost twice as likely to have periodontitis, or gum disease, than those who had the recommended intake.

 Teeth and Vitamin C

 The body needs vitamin C to repair connective tissue and help the body fight off infection.
 No surprise then that a study at the State University of New York at Buffalo showed that those who eat less than the recommended 75 to 90 mg per day are 25 percent more likely to have gingivitis than those who eat three times the recommended daily allowance.

 Crunchy fruit and veggies — like apples, pears, celery, and carrots — are excellent for your teeth in two ways.
 The crisp texture acts as a detergent on teeth, wiping